cemiledemir/CineSuggest---Personalized-Movie-Recommendation-System/README.md

 # Personalized Movie Recommendation System

-This project is a personalized movie recommendation system that leverages The Movie Database (TMDb) API and OpenAI's GPT models.
-It provides users with customized movie recommendations based on their selected genres and favorite movies.
-The system uses machine learning techniques like TF-IDF and cosine similarity to enhance recommendation accuracy.
+This project is an advanced personalized movie recommendation system that seamlessly integrates The Movie Database (TMDb) API with OpenAI's GPT models.
+It begins by collecting user preferences, including favorite genres and movies, then leverages the extensive TMDb dataset to generate an initial list of recommendations.
+Using Text Frequency-Inverse Document Frequency (TF-IDF) and cosine similarity algorithms, the system identifies the top 10 movies that align with the user's tastes.
+These selections are then further refined using OpenAI's sophisticated language models, which narrow down the list to the top 5 recommendations.
+The final output is presented to the user in a friendly, conversational manner, complete with personalized explanations for each suggestion.
+This unique approach combines data-driven algorithms with AI-powered natural language processing to deliver a highly tailored and engaging movie discovery experience.

 ![img_1.png](img_1.png)
 ## Features